 - Improving the organizational process assets improves the processes of an organization.
 On the other hand enterprise environmental factors may have positive or negative effects on a project depending on the conditions.

 - Organizational process assets support the organizations efficiency and continuity.
 By the help of organizational process assets, the organizations improve their process and increase their productivity.
 Organizational process assets are related with the organization’ s outputs and product quality.

 - Enterprise environmental factors may have positive or negative effects on an organization.
 Internal enterprise environmental factors are under control of the project management team but external enterprise environmental factors are not.
 Enterprise environmental factors are related with the organization’ s structure and the market.

 - Enterprise environmental factors may limit the project team.
 On the other hand organizational process assets improve the teams work and help to save time.

 Enterprise environmental factors are mostly out of your control such as political climate or a change in tax rates.
-However effective planning and control practices help to improve decision making so that you can minimize the negative effects of enterprise environmental factors by early responses.
+However effective planning and control practices help to improve decision making so that you can minimize the negative effects of EEF by early responses.

 On the other hand organizational process assets are the records and knowledge base of an organization that have influences of the organization’s success.
 Keeping and storing the records systematically make the project’s team’s work more efficient.
 In this article we review both enterprise environmental factors and organizational process assets concepts.
 Note that these concepts are important from the PMP Certification exam point of view because they are related with project integration management processes.